Larache: History

-The city is not mentioned in Arabic historical sources until the 13th century, but it was reportedly founded by the Banu 'Arus tribe.
+The city is not mentioned in Arabic historical sources until the 13th century.
+It was founded by the Idrisite Banu 'Arus.
 Because of the abundant vines in the area, they named it al-'Ara'ish, meaning "trellis of grape vines", or al-'Arīsh mtā' Bnī 'Arūs ("grape vine trellis of the Banu 'Arus") in longer form.
 The Almohad caliph Ya'qub al-Mansur (r.
 1184–1199) built a fortress here in the late 12th century.
 In 1270, the Spanish led a successful raid on the city.

 In 1471, the Portuguese settlers from Asilah and Tangier drove the inhabitants out of Larache, and again it remained uninhabited until the Saadi Sultan Mohammed ash-Sheikh decided to repopulate it and build a stronghold on the plateau above river Loukos.
 He constructed a fortress at the entrance to the port as a means of controlling access to the river.

 For a long time, attempts by the Portuguese, Spanish and French to take it met with no success.
 The Portuguese established the nearby Graciosa fortress in 1489.
 The Kasbah, which was built in 1491 by Moulay en Nasser, later became a pirate stronghold.

 In 1610, the town passed to the Spanish, who stayed there until 1689, but who mainly used the ports as trading stops and never really administered the town.
 Moulay Ismail finally conquered Larache in 1689.

 Attacks on Larache continued, but it still remained in Muslim hands.
 In 1765, a French fleet failed in the Larache expedition.
 In 1829, the Austrians punitively bombarded the city due to Moroccan piracy.
-Due to the colonisation era Spain took Larache in 1911 and held it for 45 years until 1956.
+Due to the colonisation era, Spain took Larache in 1911 and held it for 45 years until 1956.

 On 7 March 2023, Moroccan archaeologists discovered an ancient tomb dating back over 2,000 years to the Mauretanian period.